Ph-IRES/workshop_data-analysis/r_tidyverse_intro/README.md

 ## Schedule and Zoom Links

-To save the workshop in smaller chunks, we will need to log into a new zoom link for each session on each day
+To save the workshop in smaller chunks, we will need to log into a new zoom link for each session on each day.

 | Date | Time | Module | Live Zoom | Recording |
 | --- | --- | --- | --- | ---|